pengnam/BrainDump/MachineLearning/CNN.md

 Use layers to fit residual F(x) + x instead of H(x) directly, where x is an output from a previous layer.
 The intuition is that we are training to decide the additional values in this layer.

 One by one conv filter to project the depth down.

+## Visualisation
+Question:
+What are the intermediate features looking for (intermediate layers)?

+First layer:
+Visualize Filters
+-> Humans tend to visualize/represent oriented edges, opposing colours.
+(regardless or architecture)

+Visualizing weights tend to visualize what the weight is looking for because the product of two vectors produces a maximal output.

+Last Layers:
+Visualise the nearest neighbors to the test set features --> The nearest value will be in terms of feature space instead of exact pixels

+Use a t-SNE dimensional feature space to compress the dimensions to 2 Show the clustering of images

+Intermediate:
+Visualize the activations
+--> Allows you to make guesses about the features detected by each layer.

+Occlusion:
+Mask part of the image before feeding to CNN, draw heatmap of probability at each mask location.

+Retrieving images that maximally activate a neuron